 Poway Schools Rely On Mello-Roos Tax Machine For Lunches, Signs And Old School Repairs

-SAN DIEGO Mello-Roos taxes, paid by homeowners in new developments, are a virtual ATM for the Poway Unified School District.
+Mello-Roos taxes, paid by homeowners in new developments, are a virtual ATM for the Poway Unified School District.
 The District has accumulated so much surplus in these special taxes it spends some of the money in neighborhoods that pay no Mello-Roos at all.

 The district pays for everything from a garbage disposal to catered lunches to a $49,000 three-day planning meeting.
 It even bought a multi-million dollar administration building and furnished it using Mello-Roos money.